daboross/screeps-rs/README.md

 This client is built on three main projects:
 - [`rust-screeps-api`] implements HTTP calls, endpoints and json result parsing
-- [`scrs-network`] implements result caching, keeping track of http and websocket connections, and providing an 'event' api
+- [`screeps-rs-network`] implements result caching, keeping track of http and websocket connections, and providing an 'event' api
-- [`screeps-rs`] implements rendering and a UI
+- [`screeps-rs-ui`] implements rendering and a UI

 [`rust-screeps-api`] can: